manasvigupta/manasvigupta.github.io/_posts/2015-06-27-color-your-logs-and-stack-traces.md

 Logs are not the only way we monitor our systems, but they play an important role, both for troubleshooting purposes and to check the general health of an application.

 <br/>
 One of the problems we had was the readability of logs.
 When you know what you’re looking for in a log, it is easy to search for an exception.
-But when you don’t know what is wrong, going through gigabytes of logs in white text on a black background can be very time consuming and onerous.
+But when you don’t know what is wrong, going through gigabytes of logs in white text on a black background can be very time consuming and error-prone.

 <br/>
 My solution was to add colors to our logs to facilitate the readability.
 Wouldn’t it be great if every level (i.e., info, warning, error) message had a different color?
 What if we could have different colors in our stack trace to highlight different exceptions?